mobizt/FirebaseClient/README.md

 Since v1.3.1, the Arduino SAMD21 boards that use NINA firmware and WiFi101 firmware are also supported using [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA) library.

+The [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA) is the modified version of [WiFi101OTA](http://www.arduino.cc/en/Reference/WiFi101OT) library which contains only foure files e.g. `Internal_Storage_OTA.h`, `InternalStorage.h`, `InternalStorage.cpp`and `OTAStorage.h`.

+The functions `OTAStorage::open` and `InternalStorageClass::open` are modified to accept an `int` parameter which will be compatible with other OTA libraries.

-To allow OTA update in Arduino SAMD21 boards, you have to include `Internal_Storage_OTA.h` in your sketch.
+To allow OTA update in SAMD21 Arduino boards, you have to include `Internal_Storage_OTA.h` in your sketch.

 Then assign the `InternalStorage` class object to be used for `Realtume Database` via `RealtumeDatabase::setOTAStorage(InternalStorage)`,  for `Google Cloud Storage` via `CloudStorage::setOTAStorage(InternalStorage)` and for `Firebase Storage` via `Storage::setOTAStorage(InternalStorage)`

-If `InternalStorage` was not assigned before calling OTA function in case [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA) or Arduino compatible OTA library was included, the error `OTA Storage was not set` will be occurred.
+If `InternalStorage` was not assigned before calling OTA function in case [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA), the error `OTA Storage was not set` will be occurred.

-Finally, once the OTA update complete, in case [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA), you have to call `InternalStorage.apply()`.
+Finally, once the OTA update complete, in case [Internal_Storage_OTA](https://github.com/mobizt/Internal_Storage_OTA), you have to call `InternalStorage.apply()` to apply the update and then restart.

-You can use other Arduino OTA libraries that provide `InternalStorageClass` object (`InternalStorage`) that derived from modified version of Arduino WiFi101OTA's `OTAStorage` class.
+Other OTA libraries that provide `InternalStorageClass` object (`InternalStorage`) that derived from the modified version of Arduino WiFi101OTA's `OTAStorage` class can also be used.

 ## Project Preparation and Setup